antvis/G6/docs/manual/advanced/animation.en.md

         const toMatrix = Util.transform(matrix, [
           ['r', ratio * Math.PI * 2]
         ]) ;
-        // The attributes of this frame.
+        // The properties of this frame.
 Only target matrix for this demo return {
           matrix: toMatrix
         };